stevenkhwun/ML_R/Readme.md

 * Hands-on Machine Learning Examples
   * Use the `RColorBrewer` library to display colour pictures
   * Implement k-nearest neighbours in R by the `knn3` function of the `caret` package

+Further contents to be released.

+4 October 2022